Registration is now available! Summer camps and offerings available for all ages and skill levels.

-Students who are currently studying violin, viola, cello, bass, guitar, or piano in the Suzuki Method can join The Music Settlement Suzuki faculty and guest clinicians for a week of instruction, motivation, and fun!
+Students who are currently studying violin, viola, cello, bass, guitar, piano, or harp in the Suzuki Method can join The Music Settlement Suzuki faculty and guest clinicians for a week of instruction, motivation, and fun!

-Campers will participate in group classes and special ensembles during camp sessions.
-Each student will receive two 30-minute private lessons scheduled after camp hours during the week.
-Daily recitals will showcase our Suzuki faculty and camp students each day at noon.
+Campers will participate in instrumental group classes, theory classes, and choir.
+Each camper will receive two 30- minute private lessons scheduled after camp hours during the week.
+Daily noon recitals will showcase our Suzuki faculty and camp students.

-During Suzuki Camp Extended Day, campers will create cool artwork, write a compositional masterpiece, and/or explore drumming in the afternoons to further enhance the camp experience.* The Suzuki Camp Orchestra provides older Suzuki students with an opportunity to learn alternative styles of orchestral music and to reinforce musical and technical skills.
+During Suzuki Camp Extended Day, campers will participate in ensembles or additional enrichment classes.
+The Suzuki Camp Orchestra provides older Suzuki students with an opportunity to learn alternative styles of orchestral music and to reinforce musical and technical skills.
 Students must be in Book 2 or above to participate in the orchestra, or at the discretion of the Suzuki Camp Director.
 (Classes may vary slightly depending on enrollment.)

 Suzuki Department Head; Instructor, Suzuki Violin

 Callista Koh has been a full time Suzuki violin instructor at the Music Settlement since September of 2001, and the Suzuki Department Chair since August 2010.
 Prior to her appointment at The Music Settlement, Callista was on the Suzuki faculty at the Cleveland Institute of Music and the Fairmount F...
 Expand

 Callista Koh has been a full time Suzuki violin instructor at the Music Settlement since September of 2001, and the Suzuki Department Chair since August 2010.